I put Medical Breakthrough(MB) to the test. They’re supposed to be the best medical-grade chairs on the market. I was severely underwhelmed.

 Variety of Massage Techniques – Without going into too much detail on each, MB really went all-out with this chair’s massaging techniques.
 There are literally techniques from all over the world, from Rome to Japan to Hawaii.
 And they each have their own beautiful benefits.
 So whether you want a deep and stretching Thai massage or a relaxing reflexology treatment, this chair literally has it all.

-High Quality – The leather or this chair is thick, and after inspecting every inch of the chair, I couldn’t find a single stitch out of line.
+High Quality – The leather of this chair is thick, and after inspecting every inch of the chair, I couldn’t find a single stitch out of line.
 Exactly as you’d expect at a price.
 This model also comes with comfort pads.
 The three thicknesses give you varied relief in those sore spots.
 I put the 1” one behind my mid-back, which is quite sensitive, and it made even the deep massage bearable.
 This is great because I like a hard massage on my shoulders and lower back, but I always had to compromise for my sensitive mid-back.

 Zero Gravity – This is the one thing that’s not so great about this chair.
 It only has one default zero gravity setting.
 As a person who likes the freedom of choice, this is a bit of a dealbreaker for me on this otherwise very decent chair.

 True Body Scan – Yes, most chairs offer body scan technology.
-But this model’s body scan is quite unbelievable.
+But this model’s body medical scan is quite unbelievable.
 It knows.
 It knows where the sore spots are.
 I’m not sure how the science works, but it works very well.

 Key Takeaway: This model is a very high-quality chair with some astounding features.
 But the single zero-gravity chair option and NO memory is a dealbreaker for me.